How do I know when it’s okay to give up on my marriage?

 Be Wary of Searching for Justification to Leave

-One word of caution, though: when we are completely and utterly miserable in our marriage, quite often we look for reasons to leave.
+One word of caution, though: when we are completely and utterly miserable in our marriage, and we want to give up trying, quite often we look for reasons to leave.
 I think that’s why many of these women write to me.
 They want to be told: you’ve tried hard enough, and it’s okay to leave.

 But in Christian circles, the only justification for leaving tends to be adultery, abuse, or addictions.
 Many women close to me have tried to “blow up” their husbands habits to fit with one of these things.
 I had one close friend tell me her husband was an alcoholic because he had a beer every night after work.
 (When they split up, he didn’t increase his drinking at all, and has always been a light drinker).
 I had another woman tell me that her husband was verbally and emotionally abusive towards the kids because he was much harsher than she was.
 Yet when they split up, she somehow agreed to him getting the kids about 2/3 of the time.
 And I had another woman tell me that her husband, who was in counseling for a porn addiction and was now getting clean, had committed adultery with porn and thus she was justified in leaving.